Never Dance Around the Close

 But the glory of victory far outweighs the sting of defeat, and that’s what fortifies us to fight on.

-Never, under any circumstances, should you ask a prospect what they think.
-That is not going to advance the sale in any way, it is only going to open a floodgate of objections, or worse yet, invite a flat-out refusal.
+That’s not going to advance the sale in any way; it’s only going to open a floodgate of objections, or worse yet, invite a flat-out refusal.
 Objections will almost always rear their ugly head, and by dancing around the close, you leave a huge opening for them to grow into refusals.

 The key is keeping the prospect engaged.
 You want to keep the conversation going at all costs.
 The moment the dialogue gets stale is the same moment you lose the sale.
 Keep the momentum going at the end of the pitch by bringing up their objections before they do.